Eject a wallet

 Warning: Providing the custodian backup share to the client device puts both MPC shares on a single device, removing the multi-party security benefits of MPC.
 This operation should only be done for users who want to move off of MPC and into a single private key.

 To eject the private keys for your wallets, the two matching backup shares need to be combined.
-This is done by fetching the backup shares and then inputing them into the eject function in the @portal-hq/eject-js NPM package.
+This is done by fetching the backup shares and then inputing them into the eject function in the NPM package.

 To eject the private keys for your wallet, the two matching backup shares need to be combined.